apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 For each of the scripts discussed below, refer to [Cordova CLI Reference][cli_reference] for more information on their arguments and usage.
 Each script has a name that matches the corresponding CLI command.
-For example, `cordova-android/bin/create` is equivalent to `cordova create`.
+For example, `cordova-android/bin/create` is equivalent to `npx cordova create`.

 To get started, either download the cordova-android package from [npm](https://www.npmjs.com/package/cordova-android) or